tomaspavlin/mitm/README.md

 ### sniffer ###
 Program looks at the every packet and if the packet source and destination IP addresses are victim's and it is IPv4 packet, process following steps (in this order):
-- if log file parameter (see the USAGE section) is provided, log packet in human readable form to the file
+- if log file parameter (see the *USAGE* section) is provided, logs packet in human readable form to the file
-- if replacement file parameter is provided, injects packet by replacing some substrings with anothers (see the USAGE section)
+- if replacement file parameter is provided, injects packet by replacing some substrings with anothers (see the *USAGE* section for more info)
 - if the packet was injected in the previous step and it is TCP packet, eval new checksum
 - forward packet to the right victim

-When a packet is injected, program write a message about it to standard output.
-It is silent otherwise.
+When a packet is injected, program write a message about it to the standard output.
+Program is silent otherwise.
 For the verbose mode, you can use */dev/stdout* as the last parameter.

 COMPILATION
 ---